menu

 Overview

 Old Fort is a tiny town located in the state of Ohio.
 With a population of 143 people and just one neighborhood, Old Fort is the 802nd largest community in Ohio.
-Old Fort has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Old Fort was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-A relatively large number of people in Old Fort telecommute to their jobs.
-Overall, about 20.41% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 32.65% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle